SixArm/mast-cell-help/topics/stress-management/index.md

 * **Identify Stressors**: Start by recognizing the sources of your stress.

 * **Time Management**: Organize your time and prioritize tasks.

 * **Set Goals**: Establish achievable goals and expectations for yourself.

-* **Practice Relaxation Techniques**: Take slow deep breaths to activate the body's relaxation response.
+* **Relax**: Take slow deep breaths to activate the body's relaxation response.
 Tense and then relax different muscle groups to release physical tension.
-Try meditation practice to calm the mind.
+Meditate to calm the mind.

-* **Exercise**: Physical activity releases endorphins, which are natural mood boosters.
+* **Exercise**: This releases endorphins, which are natural mood boosters.

 * **Maintain a Healthy Diet**: Eat a balanced diet rich in fruits, vegetables, whole grains, and lean proteins.
 Avoid excessive caffeine and sugar, which can contribute to anxiety.